 - Interviewing Techniques: Capture the Super Star in Every Woman

 Elisa Parker is the co-founder, president & host of the award winning radio program, See Jane Do.
 Serving as an activist for women, social justice, & the environment, Elisa’s work takes her around the world to discover and share the extraordinary stories & solutions in each of us.
 As a media maven her passion is connecting others through story.
-She hosts her weekly show for nationally acclaimed radio station KVMR & is the co-founder & director of the Passion into Action™ Women’s Conference, TEDxGrassValley and the See Jane Do Media Lounge.
+She hosts her weekly show for nationally acclaimed radio station KVMR & is the co-founder & director of the Passion into Action™ Women’s Conference, co-founder of Indivisible Women, TEDxGrassValley and the See Jane Do Media Lounge.
+She recently co-launched 50 Women Can Change the World in Media & Entertainment with Take the Lead in order to close the gender gap in the industry.
 She is an alumna of the Women’s Media Center Progressive Women’s Voices program & The White House Project’s Go Run program.
 Elisa holds a BA in Communications from SF State and a MA in Organization Development at University of SF.
 Elisa lives in the Sierra Foothills with her husband and two daughters.

-Tabby Biddle, Media Lounge & Take the Lead Facilitator
+Tabby Biddle, Media Lounge & Take the Lead Ambassador

 Tabby Biddle, M.S.
 Ed, is a writer, speaker and women’s leadership coach, specializing in helping women find their voice.
 Through her speaking appearances, group classes and private coaching practice, Tabby has supported hundreds of women on their path into leadership – from business leaders, to media personalities, to celebrity activists, to artists, to students, to entrepreneurs.
 She is the bestselling author of Find Your Voice: A Woman’s Call to Action, and a celebrated TEDx speaker for her unique approach to activating and advancing women’s leadership.
 A two-time United Nations Foundation press fellow writing on women and girls, Tabby has been featured by prominent national and international media, including The Huffington Post, the Los Angeles Times, USA Today, UN Dispatch, Current TV and NPR.
 Tabby earned her master’s degree in education from Bank Street College of Education in New York City and her bachelor’s degree in political science from Colby College.
 She lives in Santa Monica, CA with her husband, young son and kitty cat.
 Learn more at tabbybiddle.com.